chavarera/Cinfo/README.md

-**Note:** If You Looking For Similar Version of Software for Unix distribution check out work submited by **Deepak Chauhan**
+**Note:** If You Looking For Similar Version of Software for Unix distribution check out work submitted by **Deepak Chauhan**

 [Cinfo-for-Linux](https://github.com/RoyalEagle73/Cinfo/tree/Cinfo-for-Linux)